(Please see the Members' Page and the Juniors' Introduction page for the latest on 2021 arrangements)

 NB ANYONE WANTING TO COUNT JUNIOR SAILING FOR THEIR DUKE OF EDINBURGH AWARD NEED TO INFORM US BY THE 1ST SESSION AT THE LATEST.

-The priority for the club boats go to new juniors, but they can be used by all but on a rota basis, decided on the junior night by the instructors.
+Priority for the Club boats goes to new Juniors, but they can be used by all on a rota basis as decided on the Junior nights by the instructors.

 Would all parents please make themselves conversant with our Parents' Responsibilities page